Brian Kelleher: Ultimate Fighting Championship

-Kelleher was scheduled to face Ricky Simón on September 5, 2020 at UFC Fight Night 176.
+Kelleher was scheduled to face Ricky Simón on September 5, 2020, at UFC Fight Night 176.
 However, Simón's cornerman tested positive for COVID-19 and he was forced to withdraw from the event, and he was replaced by promotional newcomer Kevin Natividad.
 In turn, Natividad was pulled from the matchup on the day of the event due to undisclosed reasons, and he was replaced by fellow newcomer Ray Rodriguez, who weighed in as a backup.
 Kelleher won the fight via a guillotine choke in round one.
 This win earned him a Performance of the Night award.

-The bout against Simón was rescheduled on January 16, 2021 at UFC on ABC 1.
+The bout against Simón was rescheduled on January 16, 2021, at UFC on ABC 1.
 However, Kelleher also tested positive on January 1 and was pulled from the bout.
 He was replaced by newcomer Gaetano Pirello and the bout will take place four days later at UFC on ESPN: Chiesa vs. Magny.

 The bout between Kelleher and Ricky Simón was rebooked for the third time and took place at UFC 258 on February 13, 2021.
 Kelleher lost the fight via unanimous decision.

-Kelleher faced Domingo Pilarte on August 21, 2021 at UFC on ESPN: Cannonier vs. Gastelum.
+Kelleher faced Domingo Pilarte on August 21, 2021, at UFC on ESPN: Cannonier vs. Gastelum.
 He won the fight via unanimous decision.

-Kelleher was scheduled to face Saidyokub Kakhramonov on January 15, 2022 at UFC on ESPN 32.
+Kelleher was scheduled to face Saidyokub Kakhramonov on January 15, 2022, at UFC on ESPN 32.
 However, Kakhramonov withdrew from the bout for undisclosed reason and he was replaced by Kevin Croom.
 He won the fight via unanimous decision after knocking Croom down once in the first round.

-As the first bout of his new four-fight contract, Kelleher faced Umar Nurmagomedov on March 5, 2022 at UFC 272.
+As the first bout of his new four-fight contract, Kelleher faced Umar Nurmagomedov on March 5, 2022, at UFC 272.
 He lost the fight via a rear naked choke in round one.

 Kelleher faced Mario Bautista on June 25, 2022, at UFC on ESPN 38.
 He lost the fight via a rear-naked choke submission in the first round.

-Kellehervs is scheduled to face Journey Newson on April 29, 2023 at UFC Fight Night 223.
+Kelleher was scheduled to face Journey Newson on April 29, 2023, at UFC on ESPN: Song vs. Simón.
+However, Kelleher pulled out of his bantamweight bout against Journey Newson.
+He was replaced by Marcus McGhee.

+Kelleher faced former UFC Bantamweight Champion Cody Garbrandt on December 16, 2023 at UFC 296.
+He lost the fight via knockout in the first round.

+Kelleher faced Cody Gibson on July 20, 2024, at UFC on ESPN 60.
+He lost the fight by an arm-triangle choke submission in the first round.

+On October 9, 2024, it was reported that Kelleher was removed from the UFC roster.

+On February 26, 2025, it was announced that Kelleher had retired from MMA competition.